translate/virtaal/docs/screenshots.rst

 Easy Manipulation of Placeables
 ===============================

-Virtaal can highlight :doc:`placeables` and makes it easy to insert them.
+Virtaal can highlight :doc:`placeables <placeables>` and makes it easy to insert them.
 This avoids typing errors, and increases productivity.

 .. image:: /_static/xml-placeable.png